WElcome to the 2026 season

 Thank you for being part of the Bach Akademie Australia family and supporting our uniquely Australian approach to Johann Sebastian Bach’s timeless masterpieces.
-We cannot wait to share our programs and more with you throughout the year.

 Madeleine Easton